 However, the rise in arbitration and mediation has given parties to a real estate contract an alternative to litigation but still resolved their disputes.
 This article will discuss this process, detailing how mediation and arbitration may be used in real estate transactions.
 It will discuss the costs and effectiveness of ADR options in real estate and when arbitration may be required.

 Alternative Dispute Resolution in Real Estate

 Real estate often benefits from both arbitration and mediation as a part of the process.
 Arbitration and mediation are both forms of dispute resolution that can help parties resolve disputes.

 - Mediation is a nonbinding guided negotiation session between the parties.
 A neutral mediator will guide the parties through negotiations and into settlements that the parties can agree on.
-If the parties do not agree, the dispute will move forward into litigation or arbitration.
+If the parties do not agree, the dispute will move forward into litigation or mandatory arbitration.

 - Arbitration is a binding process between the parties.
 The parties present their case to a neutral arbitrator, who then decides based on the evidence presented.
 The parties agree to follow this decision.

 Typically, the mediator or arbitrator is a lawyer or other legal practitioner with experience in the field, so in this case, it would likely be a law firm with real estate professionals or law experience.